Civil Harassment Restraining Orders in California

 • Stay away by a certain distance

-• Cannot own or have firearms or ammunition
+• Cannot own or have firearms, ammunition, or body armor

 How do I ask for a civil harassment restraining order?